 Prominent on that list was “data transportability”.
 Data transportability is the idea that regulators from different jurisdictions, say India, or the EU, should accept identical biosafety applications.
-Implementation of data transportability would mean that although each country has unique ecosystems and species, applicants ought not to have to provide studies tailored to each.
-For example, when it comes to assessing effects on non-target organisms of a GMO crop producing an insecticide, regulators in Australia should accept tests on European ladybird species or earthworms as showing that the crop can safely be grown there.
+Implementation of data transportability would mean that although each country has unique ecosystems and species, applicants need not provide studies tailored to each.
+For example, when it comes to assessing effects on non-target organisms of a GMO crop producing an insecticide, regulators in Australia should accept tests on European ladybird species or European earthworm species as showing that the crop can safely be grown there.

 The appeal of data transportability for an applicant is clear enough—less cost and less risk of their GMO failing a risk assessment.
 Not once did I hear mention of an obvious downside to data transportability: the fewer tests to which a novel GMO is subjected the less research there is to detect a significant problem, if one exists.

 A second standard corporate line was “need to know versus nice to know”.
 In other words do not ask applicants for more data than they wish to supply.
 The downsides to this are identical to data transportability.
 Less data means less testing and less science.

 Modernising risk assessment?

 Another major theme of the meeting was ‘modernization’ of regulation.
 In this scheme the most ‘advanced’ nation was proposed to be Canada.
 Canada has adopted what it calls “trait-based GMO regulation”.
 In trait-based regulation the method of development (i.e. whether the crop was genetically engineered or not) is considered irrelevant.
 The trait is the sole focus.
 So if a GMO crop contains an insecticide it is assessed for risk against non-target organisms.
 If a GMO improves flavour or nutrition, since there is presumably no risk from flavours or nutrients, then the crop receives what amounts to a free pass.